bmeurant/technical-docs/software-architecture/system-design-patterns/scheduler-agent-supervisor.md

 ## Challenges and Considerations

 -   **Supervisor High Availability**: The Supervisor itself is a critical component and a potential single point of failure.
-To mitigate this, the Supervisor must be designed for high availability, often by running multiple instances and using a [[posa#Leader Election|Leader Election]] pattern to ensure only one is active at any time.
+To mitigate this, the Supervisor must be designed for high availability, often by running multiple instances and using a [[leader-election|Leader Election]] pattern to ensure only one is active at any time.
 -   **State Management**: The Scheduler and Supervisor must maintain persistent state about the workflow's progress.
 If they crash, they must be able to resume from where they left off.
 -   **Agent Idempotency**: Agents must often be designed as [[idempotent-operations|idempotent]].
 The Supervisor might request an Agent to retry a task that failed, and the Agent must be able to handle this repeated request without causing data corruption or inconsistencies.
 -   **Complexity**: This is a complex pattern to implement from scratch.
 It requires careful design of the communication protocols, state management, and failure recovery logic.